 When I heard the sound of the front door opening, I ran into the hallway to find Nathan there; I grinned and ran to greet him.
 “Hey!”
 I said excitedly.

 “You’re back!” he said, smiling and hugging me.
 “Hope the train ride home wasn’t too long.”

 “Not too bad, how was work?”

-Dad was the co-owner of a company that made cauldrons, and could take time off whenever he wanted.
+Dad worked at a small company that made cauldrons, and could basically take time off whenever he wanted.